 Even minor stiffness can point to soft tissue injury.
 Early treatment with rest, ice, and physical therapy helps prevent the condition from becoming chronic.

-2. Numbness or Tingling in Arms or Legs
+2. That “Pins and Needles” Sensation in Your Arms or Legs

 A tingling or numb feeling in your limbs suggests nerve compression, which can occur when a disc slips or bulges after impact.
 This symptom should never be ignored because it can point to serious spinal injury.